Planck 2013 results. XXIX. Planck catalogue of Sunyaev-Zeldovich sources: Physical properties of SZ clusters

 Part of the dispersion could be due to the use of an inappropriate fixed pressure profile in the $\YSZ$ extraction.
 When including possible errors on $\YSZ$ due to dispersion around the mean \citet{arn10} profile, the scatter is decreased to $\sigma_{\mathrm{int}} = 0.06$, a decrease at the $1\,\sigma$ level.
 To further assess the effect of the choice of the pressure profile, we re-extracted the SZ signal using the \planck+\xmm\ profile shape measured for ESZ clusters by \citet[][hereafter PIPV]{planck2012-V}.
 Individual profiles are used for \planck\ ESZ clusters, and the mean profile is used for the other clusters.
 This should give the most reliable estimate of the \YSZYX\ relation, since it is based directly on measured profile shapes.
 In this case, the slope and scatter remain unchanged but the normalization is slightly decreased (at the $0.5\,\sigma$ level).
 This is a result of the more inflated nature of the PIPV profile as compared to the \citet{arn10} \rexcess\ profile.
 The relation derived using PIPV pressure profiles is plotted in the right-hand panel of Fig.~\ref{fig:yszyx} together with the corresponding data points.

 The relation does not exhibit significant evidence of variance of the $\YSZ/\YX$ ratio with mass, the slope is consistent with unity, as expected from strong self-similarity of pressure profile shape.
 However, we found an intrinsic scatter about three times larger than the results of \citet{kay12}.
 Partly this is due to the presence of outliers in our data set (as discussed above), or it may be due to projection effects in observed data sets \citep{kay12}.
 The mean ratio is very well constrained with a precision of $2.5\%$, $\log(\YSZ/\YX)=-0.027\pm0.010$.
-This confirms at higher precision the strong agreement between the SZ and X-ray measurements (within $\Rv$) of the intra-cluster gas properties found by PEP XI and other studies \citep[]{and11,sif12,mar12,roz12}.
-The ratio is perfectly consistent with the X-ray prediction, suggesting that the clumpiness must be low.
+This confirms at higher precision the strong agreement between the SZ and X-ray measurements (within $\Rv$) of the intra-cluster gas properties found by PEP XI and other studies \citep[]{and11,sif12,mar12,roz12}. {The ratio is consistent with the X-ray prediction.
+In the simplest scenario of pure density variations in an isothermal ICM at the scale of the radial bin, this suggests a low clumpiness factor.
 However there are still large systematics that are discussed in Appendix~\ref{sec:scal_syst}.
+We can translate those into an upper limit of order 30\%.}